-Our adult eating disorder residential treatment program is highly structured, but it’s designed to be non-restrictive.
+Our adult residential treatment programs are highly structured, but are designed to be non-restrictive.
 This allows you the freedom to grow and progress in your recovery while receiving as much support as you need.

 What Does the Treatment Program Involve?

 In our residential program, you’ll stay on-site with round-the-clock support as you work your treatment program.
 Treatment programming is scheduled between 7:30 a.m. to 8 p.m.
 The average length of stay in our residential program is 8 weeks, but many clients choose to stay 10 weeks or longer.